keesschollaart81/case.schollaart.net/_drafts/2019-10-27-device-offline-detection-with-durable-entities.md

 ### Distributed state

 To be scalable we would like to be stateless, Device Offline detection however is a stateful operation.
 How can we make this work on a scalable infrastructure where different messages can end up on different nodes.
 A distributed state is quite expensive in terms of both software complexity and IO.
-IO is also limiting scalability because of locks and at least 1 write and 1 read operation per message to deal with the state.
+While every operation requires at least 1 write and 1 read operation per message to deal with the state, we would like to avoid IO and locks as much as possible.

 ### Disaster recovery